 Sometimes political adversaries make unique bedfellows.
 Take President Trump and Senate Minority Leader Chuck Schumer.
-The two could not have more varied views of the world at large, yet they are both in agreement concerning China and their unfair trade policies.
+The two could not have more varied views of the world at large, yet they are both in agreement concerning policy with China and their unfair trade policies.

 Prior to Trump’s announcement that he was slapping a 25 percent tariff on hundreds of billions in Chinese goods, Schumer offered encouragement.
 He tweeted, “Hang tough on China, @realDonaldTrump.
 Don’t back down.
 Strength is the only way to win with China.”

 That took courage for Schumer to do publicly.
 He realizes this is not a trade war that the president started.
 It has been brewing for many decades and China is most definitely the perpetrator.

 China has been stealing our intellectual property, forcing our companies to transfer technology as a price of doing business in China and subsidizing state-owned enterprises to prevent U.S. businesses from competing in dozens of sectors of the Chinese economy.

 This has been Chinese policy through nine U.S. presidents.
 But unlike his predecessors, Donald Trump is fighting back.
 The Chinese thought they could outwait Trump and they were dead wrong.
 Unlike past presidents, Trump is not a politician, but a businessman.
 He is not beholden to any lobbying group or political organization, unless you think he really is a Republican, which he is in name only.

 Chinese negotiators believed they had leverage because Trump would be concerned about his economic gains over the last 30 months.
 They were wrong.
 While the U.S. enjoys a surging economy and record-low unemployment, the Chinese reported the slowest economic growth since 1990.
 In fact, China is losing manufacturing jobs.
 Their workforce is becoming smaller and less productive.